 27. Decant dry goods for a streamlined look.

 Decanting— or taking items out of their original packages and putting them in uniform containers instead– is largely a personal preference thing, but I am a fan!
 I love the streamlined look of it.
 I love that I can get rid of a lot of excess packaging.
 And I really love that I can see exactly how much of everything I have so I know when I need to pick up more at the store.

 I personally decant pasta and dry goods like flour and sugar.
 I do not decant snack foods like chips and cookies or cereal because I don’t feel like they stick around long enough to make it worth it.
 But again– this is totally a personal preference thing!

-One problem we can run into when decanting is that when we throw away the original packaging, we lose the expiration date on it.
-I solved this problem by creating a printable (which you can grab free in this post) to keep track of the dates.
+Another way I’ve solved this problem is by creating a printable to keep track of the dates.
 I laminated mine and use a wet erase marker to keep it updated so that I don’t need to print a new one every time something changes.